ekkus93/sparkle_motion/docs/THE_PLAN.md

       - Surface pause/stop transitions inside the status feed so the UI confirms when a control request is honored.
-With finalize now acting as the terminal delivery stage, the status payload highlights stage progress and delivery readiness instead of any retired QA indicators.
+With finalize now acting as the terminal delivery stage, the status payload highlights stage progress and delivery readiness instead of any retired validation indicators.

 4. Implement `gpu_utils.model_context` (minimal, robust pattern)
    - Context manager for guarded model load/unload, device_map presets,